top of page

 Pat_edited.jpg

-Why we deprioritised Pat:
+Why I deprioritised Pat:

 • Not actively seeking DIY guidance: unlikely to engage with a step-by-step support tool